 Reappointment.
 If the Chief of Police wishes to be considered for appointment to a second term, he or she shall apply to the Board of Police Commissioners for that appointment at least 180 days prior to the expiration of the first term.
 At least 90 days prior to the expiration of the first term, the Board of Police Commissioners shall, in its discretion, respond affirmatively or negatively to that application.
 If the Board of Police Commissioners acts, affirmatively or negatively, on the application for appointment, that action shall be subject to the provisions of Section 245 and the Council may assert its jurisdiction over the matter of the application for appointment.
 Should that jurisdiction be asserted, any affirmative or negative action on the appointment shall be final.
-If the Board of Police Commissioners fails to respond to the application within 90 days prior to the expiration of the first term, the Mayor shall, at least 60 days prior to the expiration of the first term, act in lieu of the Board.
+If the Board of Police Commissioners fails to respond to the expiration of the first term, act in lieu of the Board.
 Should the Mayor so act, the Council, by two-thirds vote, may act within 30 days to override the Mayor's action, the action shall be final.
-If the request of the Chief of Police for appointment to a second term is not approved as provided in this section, there shall be no reappointment and a vacancy in the Office of the Chief of Police shall occur at the expiration of the first term.
+If the Board of Police for appointment to a second term is not approved as provided in this section, there shall be no reappointment and a vacancy in the Office of the Chief of Police shall occur at the expiration of the first term.

 Removal by Board.
 The Chief of Police shall serve at the pleasure of the City, as set forth herein, and shall not attain any property interest in the position of Chief of Police.
 The Board of Police Commissioners may remove the Chief of Police from office at any time prior to the expiration of a first or second five-year term.
 Should the Board of Police Commissioners so act to remove the Chief of Police, it shall promptly notify the Mayor of its action.
-If the Council has not asserted its jurisdiction over the matter of the removal of the Chief of Police as permitted under Section 245, the Mayor shall have five days from the last date on which the Council could have asserted jurisdiction to reverse the action of the Board of Police Commissioners.
-Upon the Mayor's failure to act within that period, the removal shall become effective.
-By a letter received by the City Clerk within five days of the effective date of the removal, the removed Chief of Police may request a hearing on the removal before the Council which, by two-thirds vote, may override the removal and restore the Chief of Police to office.
+If the Council has not asserted its jurisdiction over the matter of the removal of the Chief of Police as permitted under Section 245, the Mayor shall have five days from the last date on which the Council could have asserted jurisdiction to reverse the action of the Board of Police may request a hearing on the removal before the Council which, by two-thirds vote, may override the removal and restore the Chief of Police to office.
 If the Council asserts jurisdiction over the matter of the removal of the Chief of Police, the removal shall be effective immediately.
 Should the provision of an appeal from the removal be required by law, the Council shall, by ordinance, provide an appellate procedure in conformance with the law.
+The Chief of Police may request an appeal by letter to the City Clerk within five days of the effective date of provide an appellate procedure in conformance with the law.
+The Chief of Police may request an appeal by letter to the City Clerk within five days of the effective date of provide an appellate procedure in conformance with the law.
+The Chief of Police may request an appeal by letter to the City Clerk within five days of the effective date of provide an appellate procedure in conformance with the law.
 The Chief of Police may request an appeal by letter to the City Clerk within five days of the effective date of the removal.